 You just rented or bought a NYC apartment with private outdoor space?
 Congratulations—you are now officially the envy of 98 percent of New Yorkers without outdoor space to call their own.
 If it's your first time owning or renting al fresco, you may have a few questions about what you can do with, on, or to your enviable space.
 Herewith some questions—and answers—on everything from grilling rights to furniture wrongs.

-Q. Can I grill on my outdoor space?
+Can I grill on my outdoor space?

 Propane grills are never allowed, since the NYC Fuel Gas Code states that you can't store standard backyard propane on a balcony, roof deck, backyard, or in a courtyard.
 (You can use a propane tank that’s smaller than 16.4 ounces in some cases.)
-You can be slapped with fines of up to $10,000 or more if you don’t comply, although the law (whatever it is exactly) is mostly unenforced, "because the fire department doesn’t have enough manpower to check every terrace," says Michael Wolfe, a property manager and president of Midboro Management.
+You can be slapped with fines of up to $10,000 or more if you don’t comply, although the law is mostly unenforced, "because the fire department doesn’t have enough manpower to check every terrace," says Michael Wolfe, a property manager and president of Midboro Management.

-"You are more likely to run into trouble with your building for violating its rules on grilling," says Wolfe.
+"You are more likely to run into trouble with your building for violating its rules on grilling," adds Wolfe.
 Smaller buildings are often more lenient, as are older buildings, versus larger new high-rises, he says.
 To minimize problems, more and more newer developments are installing communal grills on their roofdecks, he says.

 “The bottom line is don’t do it if you don’t meet the city’s guidelines, and if it's against your building's policies," warns Manhattan real estate attorney and blogger Ron Gitter.

 Do I need permission to landscape my outdoor space, including installing automatic irrigation?
 What about putting down decking or retiling?

 "There are a number of factors to consider," he says.
-"Typically--and this is the case regardless of whether you live in a co-op, condo or rental--there are guidelines in terms of the types of landscaping you can have.
+"Typically—and this is the case regardless of whether you live in a co-op, condo or rental—there are guidelines in terms of the types of landscaping you can have.
 This includes everything from the size of plants, the size of the holders and what they're to be made from, to the specific origin of the plants themselves and whether or not they have a lot of leaves or needles that are going to fall onto other people's spaces when it's raining or windy."

 Wolfe notes that the same applies to irrigation systems and hoses, as well as what they are attached to and whether or not there's a chance of leakage.
 Moreover, the building may wish to install a submitter (at your expense) to chargeback the water used.

 "And," he adds, "regardless of the system you choose or the types of plants you want to have, it's always best to have prior board approval and submit a landscape ahead of time, particularly in the case of larger projects."

 What's the best way to childproof my outdoor space?

-- Never leave chairs, tables or planters near the ledge where a child can climb up on them.
+- Never leave chairs, tables, or planters near the ledge where a child can climb up on them.

 - Never allow young children outside unaccompanied by an adult.